hyjeko/hyjeko.github.io/Readme.md

 ### UI Design

 I used the [ant](https://ant.design/components/overview/) library that was already provided.
 I chose to use the Alert component to tell the user when their flights are valid or have intersecting paths in the no fly zone.
 I also made sure that the user cannot interact with the map unless the no fly zone succesfully loads.
 This is okay for now because the API call is mocked behind a 3 second timer and always suceeds.
 Error handling to come!

+The responsive solution is to use a 3 column grid layout, where columns 0 and 2 represent horizontal space reserved for the sketch and map controls.
+Column 1 will hold the alert content the user is interested in to determine if their flight is valid.

 ### Future Implementation Ideas
 1. Deleting a sketch does not currently delete its underlying intersection polygon